Karen Connelly: Life and work

-Connelly’s first poetry collection, The Small Words in My Body (1990), received the Pat Lowther Award.
+Her first book, a poetry collection entitled The Small Words in My Body (1990), won the Pat Lowther Award for poetry in 1991.
 Her second book, Touch the Dragon: A Thai Journal (1992), won the Governor General's Award for English-language non-fiction.

-Connelly published further poetry collections including This Brighter Prison (1993), The Disorder of Love (1997), The Border Surrounds Us (2000) and Come Cold River (2013).
-She also published a volume of letters, One Room in a Castle, about her early years in Europe.
+Three poetry collections followed, This Brighter Prison (1993) The Disorder of Love (1997) and The Border Surrounds Us (2000).
+She also compiled a book of letters, One Room in a Castle, detailing her experiences in Europe.